List of digital keys in mobile wallets: Vehicles

 Keys that are compatible with Google Wallet, Samsung Wallet, and Apple Wallet can be shared across platforms.

-Google Wallet, Samsung Wallet, and Apple Wallet are capable of the following remote commands for supported vehicles: unlocking, locking, sounding the horn, and opening/closing the trunk.
-In addition, Samsung Wallet and Apple Wallet also support remote climate controls.
+Google Wallet, Samsung Wallet, and Apple Wallet are capable of the following remote commands for supported vehicles: unlocking, locking, climate controls, sounding the horn, and opening/closing the trunk.

-Locks
+Locks and external readers

 The Connectivity Standards Alliance's logo for Aliro.
 Locks and other access control readers that bear this symbol are compatible with the standard.

-In 2023, a new communication protocol named Aliro was announced by the Connectivity Standards Alliance to promote interoperability between smartphones, smartwatches, and access control readers, and should help guarantee improved availability for digital keys for locks across the major mobile wallets.
+In 2023, a new communication protocol named Aliro was announced by the Connectivity Standards Alliance to promote interoperability between smartphones, smartwatches, and access control readers, and guarantees improved availability for digital keys for locks across the major mobile wallets.
 Google, Samsung, and Apple have all been announced as participating members.
-The first specification will be available in 2025.
+The standard launched on February 26, 2026.